- North Allegheny School District

 Principles of Accounting 2 (CHS)

-No. 7605
+No. 0212

 Grades 10, 11, 12

-Credit .5
+Credit 0.5

-Criteria for Selection - ‘C' or better in Principles of Accounting 1 (7505).The accounting skills acquired in Principles of Accounting 1 will be expanded this semester.
+Criteria for Selection - ‘C' or better in Principles of Accounting 1 (0211).Principles of Accounting 2 expands on topics learned in Principles of Accounting 1 while adding new topics about managerial accounting, cost accounting, financial analysis, and corporate accounting procedures.
 Emphasis is placed on accounting for a merchandising business organized as a corporation.
-Students continue applications of accounting principles using Microsoft Excel for problem-solving.
-This course will be beneficial when considering a major in accounting or business at the college-level.
+For problem-solving, students continue applications of accounting principles using Microsoft Excel.
+This course is beneficial if considering a major in accounting or business at the college-level.
 Upon successful completion of Principles of Accounting 2, students are eligible to enroll in Honors Advanced Accounting 1 and 2.

 Honors Advanced Accounting 1 (CHS)

-No. 7705
+No. 0213

-First Semester/Full Time Honors Wt.
+First Semester Honors Wt.

 Grades 11, 12

-Credit .5
+Credit 0.5

 -